 Countess Markievicz was involved in many important events in history including: The 1913 Lock-Out, The 1916 Rising, The 1918 General Election, The First Dáil, The War of Independence and The Civil War.
-Students could research different topics and share their findings with the class.
-The Battle of Dublin started in June 1922 and the Civil War continued in different parts of Ireland until May 1923.
+Students could research these different topics and share their findings with the class.

+The Battle of Dublin started in June 1922 and marked the beginning of the Civil War, it continued in different parts of Ireland until May 1923.